How to Make a LEGO Parachute

 How to Build a Lego Christmas Tree Ornament

-To use the LEGO parachute, lightly toss the Lego figure into the air, making sure the parachute is open before you toss it.
+To use the LEGO parachute, lightly toss the LEGO figure into the air, ensuring the parachute is open before you toss it.

 Testing Out Your Parachute

 Once your parachute is constructed, it’s time for some fun testing.
-Have each kid (or team) drop their parachute from different heights – such as from the top of stairs or off a chair – while watching how long it takes for them to reach the ground safely.
+Have each kid (or team) drop their parachute from different heights, such as from the top of the stairs or off a chair, while watching how long it takes them to reach the ground safely.